Featured Species: Muskrat ramble, part 2

 - As our orbit around the sun gives us seasons, we also get a different view of the stars.
 On top of that, the Earth’s spin provides slightly different views, as the locations of constellations appear to move over the course of a night sky.
 The best known constellation is the Big Dipper (Ursa Major), which is visible to us in the Northern Hemisphere year round since it is located above the horizon.
 The Big Dipper is low to the northeast now.
 Due to the Earth’s spin it will appear to rotate around the North Star (Polaris), which can be located by extending out (or up) from the two stars at the end on the big dipper’s bowl.
 There are lots of good reasons to star gaze.
 It can also be integrated with subjects such as history.
 Stellarium is a great, free teaching tool for bringing the night sky into the classroom.
 Nothing beats star gazing on a dark, clear winter night with hot chocolate though (here are some activity ideas)!

-- Another meteor shower, the narrow peak of the Quadrantid, occurs late on the 2nd until before dawn on January 3rd.
-The moon, however will get in the way.
+- Another meteor shower, the narrow peak of the Quadrantid, occurs late on the 2nd until before dawn on January 3rd with no moon to get in the way.
 The radiant point is just below the Big Dipper’s handle.

 - Sirius, the faithful Dog Star to Orion, will one day become the southern pole star.
 Just don’t plan to wait for it — it will take its place in 66270.